 There are several question formats that can be made progressive:

-- Creating progressive free coding questions: covered in the article here
+- Creating progressive free coding questions

 Single function questions give candidates a defined scenario, where a given output is expected.
 Candidates can be automatically scored via (visible and/or hidden) test cases that are run against the candidate’s solution.